 Certain drugs and medications

-In 2017, scientists found evidence to suggest that some substances in cannabis can trigger schizophrenia in those who are susceptible to it.
+In 2017, scientists found evidence to suggest that some substances in cannabis can trigger schizophrenia in those susceptible to it.

 Others, however, have suggested that having schizophrenia may make a person more likely to use cannabis in the first place.